Why Do I Have So Many Pimples As An Adult?

 Like teenage acne, adult acne is annoying and humiliating.
 And, like teenage acne, your adult pizza face is mainly due to poorly balanced sex hormones.
 But hormonal imbalances can have many causes, which is why stressed out parents who never had pimples as adolescents suddenly find themselves breaking out.
 And that’s especially trying for men, who don’t have a wealth of skincare resources geared toward them.

-“In men, the sebaceous glands can become hypersensitive to testosterone, leading to an excess production of sebum,” Dr. Joseph Cruise, a board-certified plastic surgeon, told Fatherly.
+“In men, the sebaceous glands can become hypersensitive to testosterone, leading to an excess production of sebum,” says plastic surgeon Joseph Cruise, M.D.
 Sebum is an oily substance produced by the glands, and it’s needed to protect your skin.
 But too much of it can lead to pimples that weren’t previously there.
 “The androgens present in the male body can encourage oily skin and acne breakouts.”

 The testosterone decline that comes with the early days of fatherhood could presumably protect men from some of this hormonal acne, but only temporarily.
 As kids get older and more self-sufficient, scientists suspect that testosterone levels rebound to some extent, before dipping again in old age.
 When testosterone starts to make a comeback and combines with stress, dads can experience breakouts.

 Of course, it’s not just about testosterone.
 Other hormones play a role.
-“Elevated levels of progesterone also increase oil production, but it also causes our pores to swell shut,” Rebecca Lee, a registered nurse, told Fatherly.
-And other factors, such as eating too much dairy and sugar, as well as excessive sweating, can add to hormonal acne.
+“Elevated levels of progesterone also increase oil production, but it also causes our pores to swell shut,” says registered nurse Rebecca Lee.
+Other factors, such as eating too much dairy and sugar, as well as excessive sweating, can add to hormonal acne.
 Irritation from certain cleansers and products can cause dryness, swelling, and inflammation.